 Make a reservation at this campground with ReserveAmerica.

 This campground on Piseco Lake, offers fine fishing, canoeing, sailing, and all water sports opportunities.
 Concrete boat launch.
 Numerous hiking trails to challenge the day hiker to the 133 mile long Northville-Lake Placid Trail are located just minutes away.
 A natural sand beach offers a guarded swimming area from mid-June to Labor Day.

 Directions: From NYS Thruway (I-90), Exit 27 at Amsterdam follow Route 30 north approximately 50 miles to the Village of Speculator.
-Turn left on Route 8, west about 11 miles to Old Piseco Road, turn right, campground is located 4 to 7 miles from that point on the left side of the road.
+Turn left on Route 8, west about 18 miles to Old Piseco Road, campground is located about 2 miles from that point on the right side of the road.

-From NYS Thruway (I-90), Exit 31 at Utica, proceed north on Route 8 approximately 55 miles to Old Piseco Road, turn left, and follow directions above.
+From NYS Thruway (I-90), Exit 31 at Utica, proceed north on Route 8 approximately 50 miles, turn left onto Old Piseco Road and follow directions above.